 Now that the disclaimers are out of the way, let's get on with it.

 It's very tempting to wax romantic at the idea of a white-bearded fellow, wearing wire-rimmed glasses, taking those last few imperceptible swipes with a file or scraper to make the gun perfect and then blowing out the flame of his gas lamp before he goes tottering home for the day, knowing that his day's work was the best that could be done.

 Here's a question: How many guns do you think that the company could have finished and sold if all (or any) of their workers fit the above description?

 The truth is that American doubles were like every American product, a consumer item, designed for maximum production output and to make maximum profit, at minimum cost.
 They were (and still are) items whose production was given over to machine-manufacture to the largest extent practicable at the time, with the minimum of hand work.
 That is because the guns were made and finished by men who were not gunmakers, but factory workers that specialized in one area of production.
 Most operations that would have been too expensive for skilled labor (which then, as now, is always in short supply) were done by machine, things like barrel boring, barrel contouring, frame shaping, stock inletting and shaping.
 Add in that many of these men were paid "piece work", meaning that they got paid based upon the number of pieces they finished (not the best pay structure to instill pride in workmanship) and it becomes obvious that a man who fit the imaginary description above would have been told in short order to speed-up or ship-out.
 Luckily for him, he exists quite happily in the imaginations of many collectors and shooters of American doubles.

-Now, let's take a look at some of the guns that many believe to be the equal of the best from England or Europe.
+Now, let's take a look at some of the guns that many believe (sometimes with religious fervor but mistakenly none the less) to be the equal of the best from England or Europe.

 L.C.
 Smith ~ America's best? (spoiler alert, it's not)